jomapps/broadstreet-campaigns/docs/tests/full-test.md

 - ✅ **No forbidden patterns**: All ID operations use standardized approaches

 **Pattern for Other Entity Creation Forms**: Other entity creation forms should verify they're using `entities.{entity}?.entityId` rather than `getEntityId(entities.{entity})` to avoid similar issues.

+### Task 7: Placement Page

+Please go to the placement page and ensure that all related functions are working correctly, including any filters, selections, display and any other related functions. we should be able to see - Placements: 4,358 ✅ and any corresponding sidebar filters and selection systems should also reflect this.
+We also have create new palcement in the local database button.
+Please ensure you are able to do this also.
+Test till it is really created.
+You will need to select a network, advertiser, campaign, advertisement and zone to create a campaign.

+**CRITICAL** We recently changed the /docs/database-id-consistency.md and /docs/entity-reference/ids.md Read to ensure that the truth of the two documents is reflected correctly

+use playwright mcp as required
+*Note* Data has been successfully syncd